achen353/MorphCLR/README.md

 3. In `requirements.in`, update the link following `--find-links` to the correct repo for your CUDA version.
 By default the CUDA version is 10.2.

-4. Resolve dependencies with `pip-tool`:
+4. Resolve dependencies with pip-tools:

 ```
 $ pip-compile requirements.in